 - Slice low fat tasty cheese into cubes and serve with rice crackers as a snack.

 - Bake potatoes in the oven and stuff them with vegetables and grated low fat tasty cheese.

-- Add a cheesy sauce to vegetables such as broccoli and cauliflower.
+- Add a cheesy sauce to vegetables such as cauliflower and broccoli mac n cheese.

 - Include low fat tasty cheese in an omelette.